 Use green WordPress hosting

 Tip: Are you developing WordPress or WooCommerce sites for customers?
-Then host them green and free of charge - with our FREE-DEV program.
-You'll also receive up to €1,500 commission per new customer.
+Then host green and free of charge – with our FREE-DEV programme.
+You’ll also receive up to €1,500 commission per new customer.

 In its projects, Eden relies on local residents and workers who are paid from the donations.
-The organization thus makes an active contribution to the fight against poverty.
-Do you want to do good and move to a sustainable web host that specializes in WordPress?
-Worried about whether the WordPress migration will go smoothly?
+The organisation thus makes an active contribution to the fight against poverty.
+Do you want to do good and move to a sustainable web host that specialises in WordPress?
+Are you worried about whether the move from WordPress will go smoothly?
 Our support team will help you.

 Featured image: Lacey Williams